-What is Dynamic State Sharding in Shardeum?
+What is Dynamic State Sharding by Shardeum?

-What is Dynamic State Sharding in Shardeum?
+What is Dynamic State Sharding by Shardeum?

 Back to top

 According to a recent report by crypto.com, the total number of global cryptocurrency owners may grow by 3x in 2022.
 We are really looking at billion+ users sooner rather than later.
 When we look at existing networks and their capabilities though, we can see they are all falling agonizingly short of mass adoption.
 The current layer one (L1) blockchains are simply not designed to serve at such a large scale yet.
-That said, there have been no dearth of L1 blockchains attempting to scale up the network in the recent past.
-Even those who are successful at it today, end up compromising decentralization and/or the security tenets of open-source technology.
+That said, there have been no dearth of L1 blockchains attempting to scale up in the recent past.
+Even those who are successful at it today, end up compromising decentralization and/or the security tenets of blockchain technology.
 Other measures like increasing the block sizes or having layer two (L2) solutions come with their own problems.

 What is Dynamic State Sharding?